AtharvFinanceLab/FP-A_Projects/README.md

 **Projects Included:**

-Annual Budget Model: Created a financial budget for a full year projecting revenues, expenses, and profitability for key segments of a business.
+Annual Budget Model: Created a financial budget for a full year projecting revenues, COGS, OpEx, & EBITDA and profitability for key segments of a business.

 Forecasting and Scenario Analysis: Created financial forecasts and scenarios to analyze revenue growth changes of ±10-15% and cost changes.